-When we receive a complaint, it is immediately referred to an appropriate staff member who will then carry out an investigation.
+When we receive a complaint, we immediately refer it to an appropriate staff member who will then carry out an investigation.

 We will reply in writing, or by telephone, within 15 working days from when we receive your complaint.
-If it is not possible for us to fully respond to you within this time, we will let you know and tell you what is being done to deal with your complaint, when you can expect the full reply and from whom.
+If it is not possible for us to fully respond to you within this time, we will let you know and tell you what we are doing to deal with your complaint, when you can expect the full reply and from whom.

-We will always acknowledge where things could have been done better and tell you what will be done to avoid the same thing happening again.
+We will always acknowledge where things could have been done better and tell you what we will do to avoid the same thing happening again.
 Equally, if we don’t agree with your complaint, we will let you know why.

 What to do if you aren’t satisfied

-The full reply to your complaint will include details of who to contact next if you think it hasn’t been dealt with properly.
+The full reply to your complaint will include details of who to contact next if you think we have not dealt with it properly.
 This will normally be an appropriate senior departmental official.

-That is the final stage of review for any complaint within the department but, if you are still unhappy, you can refer your complaint to the Parliamentary and Health Service Ombudsman through your local MP.
-You can find further details on the Ombudsman website .
+That is the final stage of review for any complaint within DfE but, if you are still unhappy, you can refer your complaint to the Parliamentary and Health Service Ombudsman through your local MP.

 Our customer service standards

-Our Ministerial and Public Communications Division deals with most of the department’s letters, emails, telephone enquiries and consultations.
+Our Ministerial and Public Communications Division deals with most of our letters, emails, telephone enquiries and consultations.

 We aim to: